SBJson/SBJson/index.md

 ## Overview

-This framework implements a strict JSON parser and generator in Objective-C.

-The framework adds categories to existing Objective-C objects for a super-simple interface, and provides classes with more flexible APIs for added control.
+This framework implements a strict JSON parser and generator in Objective-C. It adds categories to existing Objective-C objects for a super-simple interface, and provides classes with more flexible APIs for added control.

-* Easy-to-use API.
-* Strict parsing & generation.
-* Stack of error available in case of failure so you can easily figure out what is wrong.
-* Optional pretty-printing of JSON output.
-* Optionally sorted dictionary keys in JSON output.
-* Configurable recursion depth for parsing, for added security.

 ## Documentation